 Since March 2020, the COVID-19 pandemic has changed the working life of the entire working population in the Netherlands.
 TNO started a cohort study (NWCS-COVID-19) just before the pandemic, and follows this group of employees until 2021.
-This group completed the regular NWCS in November 2019 and received follow-up questionnaires in June 2020, November 2020 and March 2021.
+This group completed the regular NWCS in November 2019 and received follow-up questionnaires in June 2020, November 2020, March 2021 and at the end of 2021.

 This research by TNO provides insight into the consequences of the COVID-19 pandemic on working conditions, health and future prospects.
 In addition, it is also possible to highlight vulnerable groups.